-Echinacea was important as a medicinal plant to the American Indians.
+was important as a medicinal plant to the American Indians.
 Although there may be a place for echinacea in modern pharmacology, the gardener finds the coneflower better suited amongst other ornamental herbs such as butterfly weed, garlic chives and wild bergamot.
-Down-turned petals around a dark bristled cone are characteristic of the coneflowers (except Tennessee coneflower which has upturned petals.)
+Downturned (reflexed) petals around a dark bristled cone are characteristic of the coneflowers (except Tennessee coneflower which has upturned petals.)
 When the petals have dropped off, the remaining cone can be used in making wreaths and in other crafts.
-All coneflowers require full sun, although they will do nicely in part shade, and well-drained soil.
+Or leave them in the garden for the finches.
+All coneflowers require full sun, although they will do nicely in part shade, and welldrained soil.
 They will tolerate periods of drought during the summer.
-Several varieties are available this
+Several varieties are available this year.